Microchip numbers needed in pet sale advertisements

 There are penalties for both the person or business advertising without a source number or microchip number, and a publisher that allows non-compliant advertisements to be published.

-The maximum penalty is up to 5 penalty units, or you could be fined approximately $165.00.
-For publishers that are a body corporate, the maximum penalty is 20 penalty units, or a fine of approximately $825.00.
+The maximum penalty is up to 5 penalty units.
+For publishers that are a body corporate, the maximum penalty is 20 penalty units.
+The value of a penalty unit changes each year.
+Find the current value of a penalty unit.

 Enforcement action on these offences will be led by Authorised Officers from the Department of Jobs, Precincts and Regions (DJPR).
 Authorised Officers of Council and the Royal Society for the Prevention of Cruelty to Animals (RSPCA) Victoria can also enforce these requirements.

-What if I'm advertising through an interstate newspaper, or on a national online classified site?
+Advertising through an interstate newspaper or a national online classified site

 The advertising offence relates to the advertising of dogs and cats in Victoria.
 It is an offence to advertise to Victorians without a valid source number and the individual animal’s microchip number.